xraph/steel/benchmarks/results.md

 ## Conclusion

-**FastRouter provides an excellent balance** of performance and features:
+**ForgeRouter provides an excellent balance** of performance and features:

 - **89.5 ns/op average** - Only 31% slower than the fastest HttpRouter
 - **Zero allocations** for most operations - No GC pressure